things to do in Antigua Guatemala

 Conclusion Things to do in Antigua Guatemala

 There are so many wonderful things to do in Antigua Guatemala, it is definitely worth spending a nice chunk of time checking out the city, hanging out in the park, shopping for mementos, and eating at lots of different cafés and restaurants.
-If you’re on a tight budget, it’s fun to explore the streets, snap pictures, and snack on fruit from the market or delicious typical food from La Merced.

 Looking for your next Guatemalan destination?
 Consider heading to Lake Atitlán or the wilds of Huehuetenango.